Tea-nah2003/ethproof/Assessment2.md

 Here,we have to enter the address of the token which we can copy from the Account section and Enter the address in the Burn,Mint and Balances section.
-Then transact by enetring the amount we want to add to or remove from the balance. if the balance is insufficient ,we will revert a message to the burn function
+Then transact by enetring the amount we want to add to or remove from the balance. if the balance is insufficient ,we will revert a message to the burn function Mint will Add the amount
+Burn will Remove the balances
+Total supply will return the Balances at last.
 ---

 ## Authors